What happens if you don't get your teeth cleaned for six years?

 But even though Sittenfeld's writing about what is perceived as normal American life, she's really world-building--Laura Bush's interior life is the dark side of the moon.

-for me, but Sittenfeld helps me understand them better.
+These types of women--like the characters Mary Tyler Moore played-- are hard--remote and unsympathetic–– for me, but Sittenfeld helps me understand them better.
 Though I don't exactly like them better, I judge them less harshly, and I like understanding . . . and seeing into my misunderstanding.

 Your Cognitive Biases Explained.